 Your computer hates you because Edge is just plain bad.
 Ideally, you would want to run an alternate browser such as Google Chrome or Mozilla Firefox, but if you must run Edge, at least have Chrome or Firefox installed as a backup.

 Following the above tips will help you and your computer mend that broken relationship and become the best of friends again.
-If you need a geek guidance counselor, join our free tech community and we’ll help.
+If you need a geek guidance counselor, leave a comment below and we will try to help.